 Watch our video that shows how people with bad credit can get a personal loan:

 With their recent rise in popularity, we’ve received plenty of inquiries regarding whether borrowers can trust lenders like these companies.
-Well, to help make the process easier, we at ElitePersonalFinance decided to dig a little deeper and help clarify some issues.
+To help make the process easier, we at ElitePersonalFinance decided to dig a little deeper and clarify some issues.

-But, before we dive in, what is an alternative loans like these and how does it differ from a personal loan or payday loan?
+But, before we dive in, what are alternative loan companies like these, and how do they differ from traditional personal loans or payday loans?

 While you may have read different things about them online, remember, most of the material isn’t written by financial experts.
 Many writers confuse alternative loans with payday loans or even mistake them for personal loans.
-But, the truth is: alternative loans are neither and belong in a category of their own.
+The truth is that alternative loans are neither and belong in a category of their own.
 In brief alternative payday loans are everything that is between personal loans and payday loans.
-See, personal loans have APRs that top-out at 35.99%, while payday loans have APRs average 400%.
+See, personal loans have APRs that top-out at 35.99%, while payday loans have APRs average of 400%.
 Alternative payday loans typically range between 35.99% and 400%.
-Personal loans often allow you borrow between $1,000 and $100,000, while payday loans are usually capped at $1,000.
-Alternative payday loans, however, typically range from less than $1,000 to upwards of $5,000.
-The purpose of alternative loans are to help borrowers with extremely bad credit.
-They’re designed for those who don’t qualify for a personal loan, but want to avoid payday loans.
+Personal loans often allow you to borrow between $1,000 and $100,000, while payday loans are usually capped at $1,000.
+However, alternative payday loans typically range from less than $1,000 to upwards of $5,000.
+The purpose of alternative loans is to help borrowers with extremely bad credit.
+They’re designed for those who don’t qualify for a personal loan but want to avoid payday loans.

 Beyond that, alternative loans have flexible terms and are designed a lot better than payday loans.

 So sit back, and see if there is a solution that’s right for you.